mikedilger/gossip/README.md

 [^1] and Mastodon, Gab, Post, Gettr, Farcaster, Truth social, BlueSky, Locals, Minds, Spoutable, etc, etc....

+### Points of Difference

+The following features make gossip different than most other nostr clients so far:

+- Gossip follows people wherever they post, dynamically detects where events might be, and dynamically connects, subscribes, and disconnects to various relays as needed to get those events.
+- Gossip handles private keys securely.
+- Gossip avoids complex HTML/CSS/JavaScript web rendering, preferring to render with OpenGL (or similar), and also avoids web fetch technologies, preferring to use simple HTTP GETs and WebSocket upgrade.
+This avoids web security issues like XSS vulnerabilities, JavaScript attack vectors, CORS issues, cookie issues, etc, etc. The downside is that it isn't as pretty as web-based clients.

 ## Status

 Gossip is currently alpha-quality code.
 Given most nostr clients are also alpha quality code, I no longer recommend against its usage.
 Feel free to use it as it is, just be aware that there are still serious shortcomings.

 Also, the GUI sucks.
 It looks horrible.
 And isn't smartly designed.
 But form follows function, and only after the function is sufficiently complete will I work on the GUI.
-Also, the GUI tech may still change entirely if egui isn't up to the challenge.
-So don't be put off too much by the ugliness.
-We will have hinted fonts and full color emoji support one way or another as a high priority.

-### Features

-I'm no longer listing features as the list is getting to long and hard to keep up to date.

 ### Missing Critical Features

+- [ ] Making it much easier to get started
 - [ ] Setting your metadata and syncing it with the network.
 - [ ] Syncing the relays you use with the network
 - [ ] Encrypted Private Messaging
-- [ ] Seeing who other people follow (contact lists)
-- [ ] Quoting and/or boosting posts
-- [ ] Choosing not to see replies and/or reactions to your own posts by people you didn't directly follow
+- [ ] Choosing to hide replies (anybody can reply so they can be spammy)
 - [ ] Muting people

 ## Getting Started

-In particular, **Gossip is HARD to get started** because there is no way to tell it a set of relays to pull from, and right from the start it doesn't have enough data to figure out what to do.
+**Gossip is HARD to get started** because there is no way to tell it a set of relays to pull from, and right from the start it doesn't have enough data to figure out what to do.
 You can however do this to get it started:

 - On page `You`, add your key (public or private)
 - On page `Relays` add a relay that you post to (or several), and tick off "Post Here" (otherwise it won't pull your data from there).
 Remember to press "SAVE CHANGES" at the bottom of that page.